mousebird-consulting-inc/WhirlyGlobe/tutorial/spheres.md

 Like everything else, spheres have a location on the globe (or map).
 We'll need some locations to use.
 If you've been through the [Screen Markers](screen_markers.html) tutorial these will be familiar.

 We'll also need a bit of logic to add the spheres, though that's not too hard.
 Let's look at some code.
-Add this to your ViewController.m.
+Add this to your ViewController.

+{% multiple_code %}
   {% highlight objc %}
 ­- (void)addSpheres
 {
     // set up some locations